 An Au-Pair in Iceland is the perfect choice for nature-lovers!
 A country that combines nature with modernity and makes the most of its volcanic territory – this is Iceland.
 Thanks to its marvelous landscapes and active volcanoes, Iceland is the perfect place for those who want to live an adventure abroad.
-The country become more and more appealing for young people all over the world who would like to see the amazing nature with their own eyes.
+The country is becoming more and more appealing for young people all over the world who would like to see the amazing nature with their own eyes.

-Furthermore the Au-pair program offers some benefits which cannot compare to other gap years solutions, for example:
+Furthermore, the Au-Pair program offers some benefits which cannot compare to other gap years solutions, for example:

 - improving languages skills I: people in Iceland are known for their excellent English skills

 - improving languages skills II: if English is too boring for you, you can start with Icelandic

 - pocket money in exchange for taking care of the family's child(ren)